daleghent/phd2-wiki/EventMonitoring.md

   * report progress of settling for each exposure (send `Settling` events)
   * report success or failure by sending a `SettleDone` event.

 If the `guide` command is accepted, PHD is guaranteed to send a `SettleDone` event some time later indicating the success or failure of the guide sequence.
-Note: if PHD2 is already guiding, the 'Guide' RPC will only trigger another settling period - it will not stop and restart guiding.
+Note: if PHD2 is already guiding, the 'guide' RPC will only trigger another settling period - it will not stop and restart guiding.
 To "start fresh" with guiding, first transmit the 'stop_capture' RPC, then transmit the 'guide' RPC.

 Example
 ```